Hide table of contents

 We cannot rely on the notion that if we try long enough, maybe AGI safety turns out possible after all.

-Historically, many researchers and engineers tried to solve problems that turned out impossible:
+Historically, researchers and engineers tried solving problems that turned out impossible:

 Smart creative researchers of their generation came up with idealized problems.
 Problems that, if solved, would transform science, if not humanity.
 They plowed away at the problem for decades, if not millennia.
 Until some bright outsider proved by contradiction of the parts that the problem is unsolvable.